11 May 2026

 - Support using Canva to create your charter of hope (email [email protected]).

-- Template press release to share your Charter of Hope (ready end of Feb)
+- Template press release to share your Charter of Hope.

-- A template email to send to election candidates.
+- A template email to send councillors to share your charter for hope.